AnonGuy/structure/write_up/README.md

 #### Show my Homework

-Show My Homework is a service designed for schools, that aims to unify student timetables, homework tasks and
+Show My Homework is a service designed for schools, that aims to unify student timetables, homework tasks and revision session management.

 |    Online Dashboard      |    Mobile Application    |
 |:------------------------:|:------------------------:|